General visual properties#

 example: A Whisker

-annotation has the property upper
+annotation has the property upper.
+To

-define which unit to use, set the upper_units
+define which unit to use, set the upper_units property to either

-'screen'
+'screen' or 'data'.